-OPEN SOURCE SKIN GENOME AND SKIN RESEARCH COMMUNITY LINK NETWORK.
+OPEN SOURCE SKIN GENOME AND BOTOX RESEARCH COMMUNITY NETWORK.

 Openlink’s Genome Testing and Skin Research project is a joint initiative of Elevate Healthcare and the Australasian college of Cosmetic Dermatology.